ashish-egov/Sheet-Processing-Design/Design.md

 ## ✏️ Add a New Template

 1. Create `MySheetProcessor.ts`
 2. Export & register in `SheetProcessorFactory.ts`
-3. Add config in `SheetProcessorConfig.ts`
+3. Add config entry in `SheetProcessorConfig.ts`

-That’s it — plug-and-play ✔️
+> 🎉 That's it — plug-and-play!

 ---